 There really is an option for everyone in Iceland!
-Experienced riders looking for a real back to basics adventure may like to consider the Kjolur ride or one of the longer Sheep Round Ups.
+Experienced riders looking for a real back to basics adventure may like to consider the Kjolur ride, the Kings Trail or one of the longer Sheep Round Ups.
 If you prefer more comfortable accommodation on the trail then take a look at our Snæfellsnes ride.

 Less experienced riders looking to explore Iceland should try the Golden Circle ride in the famous hot springs area of Geysir and the Golden Waterfall of Gullfoss.

 There is nothing like riding these wonderful horses and experiencing the Tölt.

 If you are travelling in a mixed group or are a novice rider, Home at Hestasport would be perfect for you.
 They have horses for all abilities, from total beginners to experienced riders.
 This is also a great choice if you have non-riders in your group.

 There are also options for riders who are short of time or would like to add some riding as part of a longer stay in Iceland.
 If this sounds like you then the Northern Lights rides or Mountain Challenge ride would suit you.

 Last but not least, riders wanting a taste of real Icelandic tradition are sure to enjoy the Horse and Sheep Round Ups.
 On these rides you enjoy the unforgettable sight of the Icelandic farmers bringing the sheep or horses down from the mountains.
 Some of the Sheep Round Ups can be more challenging in terms of the riding and guest participation and would suit experienced riders not afraid of getting their hands dirty!